emsig/emg3d/docs/theory.rst

    taking the curl of the electric field.

-For the discretisation of the term :math:`\eta\mathbf{E}` related to Ohm's law, dual volumes related to edges are introduced.
+For the discretisation of the term :math:`-s\mu_0\sigma\mathbf{E}` related to Ohm's law, dual volumes related to edges are introduced.
 For a given edge, the dual volume is a quarter of the total volume of the four adjacent cells.
 An example for :math:`E_1` is shown in :numref:`Figure %s(b) <Muld06_Fig2>`.
 The vertices of the dual cell are located at the midpoints of the cell faces.

 .. figure:: _static/Muld06_Fig2.png
    :scale: 100 %